Creating Accessible PowerPoint Presentations using MS PowerPoint for Mac

 Accessibility Issues with Macs

 It is important to note that PowerPoint for Mac has some accessibility limitations.
 Versions of PowerPoint from 2008 and earlier do not allow users to add alternative text (alt text) but PowerPoint 2011 does.
 PowerPoint 2011 for Mac does not have the ability to create tagged PDF natively.
-If you plan to export your presentation to a PDF file please refer to the tutorial “Creating Accessible PDF files Using OpenOffice (Mac)”.
+If you plan to export your presentation to a PDF file please download and install OpenOffice for Mac.

 Creating Slide Layouts